 One the evening of day one, after the fungicide application dried (six to eight hours), pots were watered until fully saturated and placed on a saucer to prevent drying out.
 The top of each pot was fitted with aluminum foil to prevent soil evaporation.
 The following morning, day two of the experiment, a five-gallon (11.4 L) clear container was used to contain all vegetation from each individual plant (Figure 2).
 Containers were secured to the pots using the toilet flange previously mentioned.
 Containers were equipped with tubes to allow for airflow from an air compressor, as well as a twelve-volt, 3.1-inch (80 mm) fan (Masscool, Fanner Tech, USA) to maintain ambient temperature and humidity within the container.
 A humidity and temperature monitor (Lascar Electronics, Erie, PA) was mounted to the side of each container to monitor environmental conditions.

-A temperature between 82 and 90 degrees Fahrenheit (28-32 oC) was maintained in all containers and transpiration rates of each plant were measured at three different humidity treatment levels: low VPD (0.5 to 1.5 kPa), medium VPD (1.5 to 2.5 kPa), and high VPD (2.5 to 4.0 kPa).
+A temperature between 82- and 90-degrees Fahrenheit (28-32 oC) was maintained in all containers and transpiration rates of each plant were measured at three different humidity treatment levels: low VPD (0.5 to 1.5 kPa), medium VPD (1.5 to 2.5 kPa), and high VPD (2.5 to 4.0 kPa).
 Trial design was randomized complete block with four replicates per treatment.
 To achieve a low VPD, small humidifiers were used and once low VPD was achieved, plants were allowed to set for thirty minutes to stabilize.
 The entire pot and container were then weighed in grams, then remained within the VPD range for one hour, and then weighed again.
 Airflow tubes were inserted into the tops of the containers to achieve a medium VPD.
 Plants again were given thirty minutes to stabilize, were weighed, and then weighed again after an hour had passed.
 To achieve a high VPD, the airflow from the air compressor was run through a column of silica gel to remove moisture, and after plants were allowed to set for thirty minutes to stabilize the entire pot and container were weighed in grams, and then remained within the VPD range for one hour, and then weighed again.

 Following the recording of the final weight, plants were re-watered, and the experiment was repeated the following day, day three.
 Following the completion of the third day, all leaves were removed from each plant for the total leaf area of each plant to be recorded.
 Leaf area was recorded in centimeters using a LI-3100C Leaf Area Meter (LI-COR, Lincoln, NE).